Sharpie/vagrant-pe_build/README.markdown

   * `autosign`
     * Description: An boolean switch which controls whether or not to sign the agent's certificate after installation.
 Requires `master_vm` to be set.
+      DNS alternative names will be approved, if present.
     * Options: `true`, `false`
     * Default: `true`, if `master_vm` is set.
   * `autopurge`